peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/dynamodb.md

     - Returns up to 1MB ot data - we can use pagination to keep reading
     - Consumes a lot of RCU
     - Limit impact using **Limit** /  reduce the size of the result in order to reduce costs
-    - Fost faster performance we can use parallel scan
+    - For faster performance we can use parallel scan
         - Way more RCU!
     - Can we use a combination of *ProjectionExpression + FilterExpression* (no charge to RCU)
     - Inefficient way to read data from DynamoDB!